 If you’re considering a holiday that combines the cities of Vancouver and Victoria, check out the 7 night/8 day Vancouver and Victoria hopper package offered by Canadian Affair that includes 4 nights in Vancouver and 3 nights in Victoria with hotels, flights and transfers.

 Remember that in addition to a valid passport, UK Citizens need to obtain an Electronic Travel Authorisation (ETA) in advance.
 This can be obtained online for here but ensure that you do not leave it to the last moment in case of any problems.

 From Vancouver there are several connecting flights each day to Victoria with West Jet.

 On arrival at Victoria Airport, look out for the YYJ Airport Shuttle which runs a regular bus transfer to downtown Victoria, dropping off at your hotel or other convenient points in town.
-There is a check-in desk for the YYJ shuttle in the arrival hall of Victoria Airport and the service costs $25 per person one way.
+There is a check-in desk for the YYJ shuttle in the arrival hall of Victoria Airport.
 The transfer time takes around 30 minutes.